7 “Easiest” Types of Doctor to Become + How to Get There

 During the first two years of medical school, students do preclinical training and are advised to keep an open mind toward different specialties.
 In the same way that undergraduates have the freedom to change their major early in their college career, medical students are not locked into their specialty right away.

 Usually, at the beginning of the third year of medical school, students start clinical rotations.
 This is when students shadow physicians and residents, interact with patients, and see the applications of their coursework.
 You can choose to clerk for doctors in different areas, such as general surgery, gynecology, internal medicine, or orthopedics.
 Some people also view clinical rotations as networking opportunities and informal interviews.

 Clinical rotations exert a major influence on the specialties chosen by medical students.
 Sometimes they reinforce the long-standing desires of students, and other times they expose students to new and interesting paths.
-When doing rotations, it is important to think about what you want out of your future job.
+When doing rotations, it’s important to think about what you want to get out of your job and what you want to achieve during your future career.
 Some factors that influence a doctor’s specialty choice include:

 - Income expectations